The Dreamers (2003 film): Plot

-During this time, Matthew begins to pursue a relationship with Isabelle, separate from Théo.
-Matthew and Isabelle leave the house and go on a regular date, which she has not experienced before.
+Matthew begins to pursue a relationship with Isabelle, separate from Théo.
+Matthew and Isabelle leave the apartment and go on a regular date, which she has never experienced before.
 Théo retaliates by inviting a companion up to his room, upsetting Isabelle.
 She distances herself from both Théo and Matthew, only to find them next to each other on Théo's bed when an argument between the two turns erotic.
-She then surprises them with a makeshift bedsheet fort and they fall asleep in each other's arms.
+She then surprises them with a makeshift bedsheet fort and the three fall asleep in each other's arms.

-One morning, Théo and Isabelle's parents arrive home and find the trio naked in bed together.
-They are startled by what they find, but leave them be, departing after leaving a cheque.
-After they leave, Isabelle wakes up and discovers the cheque, realising that their parents have found them.
-Wordlessly, she attaches a hose to the gas outlet and lies back down with Théo and Matthew, attempting to commit suicide.
-After a few moments, however, they are woken by a brick being hurled through the window; they discover hundreds of students rioting in the streets.
+The next morning, Théo and Isabelle's parents arrive home and find the sleeping trio naked in bed together.
+They are startled by what they find, but let them be, departing after leaving a cheque.
+Isabelle wakes up and discovers the cheque, realising that their parents have found them out.
+Wordlessly, she attaches a hose to the gas outlet and lies back down with the still-asleep Théo and Matthew, attempting to commit murder–suicide.
+Shortly afterwards, however, they are awakened by a brick being hurled through the window; they discover hundreds of students rioting in the streets.

 All three of them are overjoyed and proceed to join the protesters.
-Later on, Théo joins a small team of protesters preparing Molotov cocktails.
-Matthew tries to stop Théo by kissing him and his sister, arguing against violence, but he is shunned by both Théo and Isabelle.
+Théo then joins a small team of protesters preparing Molotov cocktails.
+Matthew tries to stop Théo by kissing him and Isabelle, arguing against violence, but he is shunned by both siblings.
 As Matthew walks away through the chaos, Théo takes Isabelle's hand and hurls a Molotov cocktail at a line of police.
 The police charge the crowd.